JacksonHagood/CPP_Basics/05_Errors/errors.md

 ## Runtime Errors

 **Runtime errors** are errors that occur during the execution of a C++ program.
-These errors did not prevent compilation, but stop the program from continuing to execute because of some software error.
+These errors do not prevent compilation, but stop the program from continuing to execute because of some software error.
 These errors are typically harder to debug than compile-time errors.
 One common example of a runtime error is a **segmentation fault**.
 A segmentation fault occurs when a C++ program attempts to access memory that is not available to it (like accessing an array beyond its bounds).

 ```C++
 int nums[3] = {0, 1, 2};